 - Did the pool leak damage anything else, like the concrete deck or the foundations of your home?

 - Did the leak occur due to negligence or lax maintenance?

-- If an act of nature caused the leak: is it specifically excluded from the policy?
+- If an act of nature caused the leak: is that cause specifically excluded from the policy?

 Homeowners are generally held responsible for maintaining their own properties, so general wear and tear on the pool wouldn’t warrant an insurance claim.
-The damage would be considered foreseeable and preventable in that case.
+It’s the same for insurance covering burst pipes.
+If the damage would be considered foreseeable and preventable, then it wouldn’t be covered.

 Does homeowner’s insurance cover the pool liner?

-Pool liner leaks or repairs generally fall under the “regular maintenance” category, but certain situations could warrant a home insurance claim.
+Pool liner leaks or repairs generally fall under the “regular maintenance” category, but certain situations could warrant filing a claim.

-If a storm knocked a neighbour’s tree branch into your pool and ripped the liner, then you could very well have a successful claim in the making.
-You’d still need to review your policy to make sure that it doesn’t specifically exclude any of those circumstances in your agreement, but it falls outside of general wear and tear in this situation.
+For example, if a storm knocked a neighbour’s tree branch into your pool and ripped the liner, then you could very well have a successful claim in the making.
+You’d still need to review your policy to make sure that it doesn’t specifically exclude any of those circumstances in your agreement, but it falls outside of “wear and tear” in that situation.